peterkhe1999/CheatSheet/OSEP/README.md

 ### Dechaining with WMI

-PowerShell is running as a 64-bit process, => must update the PowerShell shellcode runner script accordingly
+PowerShell is running as a 64-bit process => update the PowerShell shellcode runner script accordingly

 ```VB
 Sub Document_Open()